 Mary Ann Morgan, M.A., N.C.C, L.C.P.C., L.P.C.

 Mary Ann holds a Masters in Community Counseling from Regent University, where she earned the Award of Excellence for Outstanding Graduate in the School of Counseling and Psychology.
-She is a member of the American Counseling Association (ACA), the American Association of Christian Counselors (AACC), and the Christian Association for Psychological Studies (CAPS), the Virginia Counseling Association (VCA), and EMDRIA, the international association for EMDR certified practitioners.
+She is a member of the American Counseling Association (ACA), the American Association of Christian Counselors (AACC), the Christian Association for Psychological Studies (CAPS), the Virginia Counseling Association (VCA), and EMDRIA, the international association for EMDR certified practitioners.
 She is also a counselor with New Life.

 Gail Thompson, L.P.C.

-Gail earned her undergraduate degree at Syracuse University, her Master’s of Counseling degree from Regent University and she is licensed as a professional counselor in Virginia.
-She has served in Christian ministry for over thirty years and has worked as a clinical therapist in a local psychiatric hospital and in a therapeutic foster care agency, was the Clinical Director of a faith-based inner city drug treatment/dual diagnosis program in Washington, D.C. and was in another private practice before joining the clinical staff at McLean Bible Church in August 2001.
+Gail earned her undergraduate degree at Syracuse University, her Masters of Counseling degree from Regent University and she is licensed as a Professional Counselor in Virginia.
+She has served in Christian ministry for over 37 years.
+She has worked as a clinical therapist in a local psychiatric hospital and in a therapeutic foster care agency, was the Clinical Director of a faith-based inner city drug treatment/dual diagnosis program in Washington, D.C. and was in another private practice before joining the clinical staff at McLean Bible Church in August 2001.
 Gail works primarily with individuals and groups treating depression, anxiety and compulsive behaviors, addictions, sexual and other forms of abuse and trauma, grief and family, boundary and other relational issues.
 Gail’s passion is embracing a biblical model of health and spiritual and emotional maturity in the pursuit of Kingdom well-being.

 Coulter’s career in counseling, (MA Clinical Psychology, Western Seminary) began over 30 years ago and he has provided counseling services to adults, children, and their families.
 Licensed in 1991 (LPC and LMFT), he has had extensive counseling experience in private practice as well as in a church setting.
 Along with his counseling practice, Coulter leads workshops, retreats, seminars, and is the Director of Preparing for Marriage.
 Coulter has completed a doctoral program (ABD) in cognitive psychology and special education, and has taught and counseled high school students in Fairfax County Public Schools for over 25 years.